Woolly Thoughts

 Mental Blocks

-This report was sent to us by Helen Jones of the University of Wales on December 6th, 2000:
+This report was sent to us by Helen Jones of the University of Wales in December 2000

 Click on any of the pictures for an enlargement.